 For your child, any earnings from their personal accounts (even when you, as the parent or legal guardian, are a joint account holder) are taxed to the child.
-In almost all cases, children sit at a much lower tax bracket in the IRS eyes, thus reducing the tax burden compared to if you were investing in your name as an adult.
+In almost all cases, children sit at a much lower tax bracket in the IRS’s eyes, thus reducing the tax burden compared to investing in your name as an adult.

 For you, depositing money into your children’s regular savings accounts may help you to avoid triggering a gift tax.
 And for both of you, money deposited into children’s long-term savings accounts is often shielded from estate tax.